 The photo above shows my mathematical family on the occasion of the Set Theory Day conference in honor of the 50th birthday of Joel Hamkins in March 2016.
 Joel is in the middle, along with eight of his students who gave talks at the conference.
 From left to right: Jonas Reitz, Tom Johnstone, Vika Gitman, Brent Cody, Joel Hamkins, me (Norman Perlmutter) Erin Cardmody, Miha Habic, Kameryn Williams.

-This Web site features listings of my talks and publications, as well as blog posts about math research and math teaching.
+This Web site features listings of my talks and publications, as well as blog posts about math research and math teaching and how my academic training and perspectives transfer to a business context.

 You can contact me by email at NLPerlmutter@gmail.com .